-10.30.
-7 April, 2017, Hotel Marriott Tbilisi.
+Hotel Marriott Tbilisi.

+April 7, 2017 10:30-13:00

 The presentation of the National Maternal & Newborn Health Strategy (2017-2030) and a 3-year Action Plan (2017-2019) will be held at the Tbilisi Marriott Hotel.
 The Strategy was developed under the Ministry of Labor, Health & Social Affairs of Georgia (MoLHSA) leadership with technical support provided by the United Nations Population Fund (UNFPA) in collaboration with the United Nations Children's Fund (UNICEF).
 The overall purpose of this strategy is to give direction and provide guidance for the improvement of Maternal and Newborn Health (MNH) and the related Reproductive Health (RH) fields in Georgia.

-The Strategy envisages that by 2030, there will be no preventable deaths of mothers and newborns or stillbirths, every child will be a wanted child, and every unwanted pregnancy will be prevented through appropriate education and full access for all to high quality integrated services.
+The Strategy envisages that by 2030, there will be no preventable deaths of mothers and newborns or stillbirths, every child will be a wanted child, and every unwanted pregnancy will be prevented through appropriate education and full access to high quality integrated services.
 The Strategy is guided by the internationally accepted principles such as Human Rights, Gender Equality, Life-Course Approach to Reproductive Health, Quality of Care.

 The 3-year Action Plan that is developed in light of this Strategy will serve as a general framework for the MNH, RH, and Family Planning areas and as a guide for interventions for the next three years.